Thank you for your continued support. To keep daily operations running, consider donating to Soul Anatomy.

 1. Affective empathy

 Affective empathy is also known as emotional empathy.
 It is the capacity to respond to another person’s emotional state.
 New age spirituality has introduced the term, ‘empath’ for people who exhibit high emotional intelligence in this category.
 Empaths are known to be highly sensitive to the energy of the environment in which they are in, and have great difficulty maintaining their own boundaries.
 They have trouble distinguishing between their own and other’s emotions, which is called emotional contagion.
 This is due to their inherent need to help and heal humanity.
 They suffer from issues of abandonment, loss and rejection.
-Bipolar and borderline disorder patients are said to be high in emotional empathy, and low in cognitive empathy.
+Bipolar and borderline disorder patients are said to be high in emotional empathy, and low in emotional empathy.

 Emotional empaths can learn to regulate their emotional state through self-awareness and self-management.
 Mindfulness meditation is a great way for emotional empaths to develop emotional independence.
 Conscious cognitive behavioral therapy such as will raise their intellectual empathy enabling them to view their emotions in a more objective and detached manner.